openstack/charm-deployment-guide/deploy-guide/source/upgrade-series-openstack.rst

 #.
 Pause the principal non-leader units.

 #.
-Perform a series upgrade on the principal leader machine.
+Perform a series upgrade on one of the (now paused) principal non-leader
+   machines:

    #.
 Disable :ref:`Unattended upgrades <unattended_upgrades>`.